By Neo4j Staff | August 15, 2011

-Q: How do I run webadmin using High Availability version?
+Q: How do I run webadmin using the High Availability version?

 A: Webadmin is always available from any edition of Neo4j – Community, Advanced or Enterprise.
 In High Availability mode, each data node in the cluster will have a webadmin available for monitoring.

-Q: What is the diff between milestone vs stable version?
+Q: What is the difference between milestone vs stable version?